code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[HTTPS](https://en.wikipedia.org/wiki/HTTPS) is a protocol for secure communication over a computer network.
-It consists of communication over Hypertext Transfer Protocol (HTTP) within a connection encrypted by [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS), or its predecessor, Secure Sockets Layer (SSL).
+[HTTPS](https://en.wikipedia.org/wiki/HTTPS){:target="_blank"} is a protocol for secure communication over a computer network.
+It consists of communication over Hypertext Transfer Protocol (HTTP) within a connection encrypted by [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security){:target="_blank"} (TLS), or its predecessor, Secure Sockets Layer (SSL).

 A web service exposed on HTTPS provides **authentication** of the associated web server with which one is communicating.
-In addition it provides **bidirectional encryption** of communications between the client and server, which protects against eavesdropping and tampering with or forging the contents of the communication.
+In addition, it provides **bidirectional encryption** of communications between the client and server, that protects against eavesdropping and tampering with the contents of the communication.

-The following example shows how to configure both client and server in order to consume and respectively expose a web service over HTTPS using Spring-WS, Spring Boot and Maven.
+The following example shows how to configure both client and server in order to consume and respectively expose a web service over HTTPS using Spring-WS, Spring Boot, and Maven.

 # General Project Setup